 8. Seek Support

 Don’t hesitate to seek support from other trusted adults, such as a counselor, teacher, or family friend.
-Each pregnancy reveal will get easier and they can offer additional guidance and resources to help you navigate this challenging time.
+Each pregnancy reveal will get easier, and they can offer additional guidance and resources to help you navigate this challenging time.
 Surround yourself with a supportive network of people who can offer emotional support and practical assistance as needed.
 Once you’re ready, you can announce your pregnancy to your extended family and friends.
+Consider cute options for your announcement, such as personalized gifts or creative ways to share your message, to make the moment even more special.

 9. Take Care of Yourself